 Up-to-date summaries of Victoria’s water resources are easily available between the current water snapshot, the monthly water report and interactive water in your region toolkit.
 These resources include information about rainfall, streamflows, storages, irrigation allocations, restrictions and water for the environment.

 Once a year, the Department produces the Victorian Water Accounts which provide an annual overview of water availability and use across Victoria at bulk supply level, including a detailed water account for each of Victoria's 29 river basins and 20 groundwater catchments.
 Current and past Accounts can be found on the Victorian Water Register website.

-Annual Victorian Water Accounts highlights: a new online water resource
+Annual Victorian Water Accounts highlights: an online water resource

 The Annual Victorian Water Accounts is a report designed to allow all Victorians to explore how we sustainably manage our water.
 Covering water resources, availability and use, and environmental water, the community can discover the highlights of the report in the online portal below (for optimised viewing experience, please use Chrome browser).